ElliBlomberg/EnsemblSync/README.md

 # EnsemblSync

 ## Description
-GeneSync is an automated data pipeline that extracts and processes gene data using the Ensembl REST API.
+EnsemblSync is an automated data pipeline that extracts and processes gene data using the Ensembl REST API.

 ## Features
 - Extracts gene information from Ensembl